firesurfer/rclcs/doc/SupportedTypes.md

 * arrays

-* nested message are going to be supported as soon a I'm doing a clean up of the rosidl_generator_cs - the implementation should be fairly easy because nested structs in c# can directly be used in c.
+* nested messages are supported but can be buggy at the moment